| ⇦ |

 Important MCQs Based on Medical Entrance Examinations To Improve Your NEET Score

-- Which one of the following is absent from the plant cell
+- Which of the following is polymerized to form proteins

 Topics: Transport and Nutrition in Plants (163)